LinkedIn company page best practices for building your brand presence.

 Commitment to your LinkedIn Company Page

 If you are a small company and don’t have staff to promote and post to your page, that’s OK.
-As long as your general information is up to date, then you are set for the time being.
+As long as your general information is up to date, and the correct keywords added to the title and specialties then you are set for the time being.

 Ideally, posting relevant company information to keep your page fresh and up to date is a great strategy.
 Posting images of real people and products is a great way to showcase what your company is about.